-This is when I throw in the variables like clothing, incidentals (that pesky flat tire comes in here), veterinary costs.
-And some that make life enjoyable like dinner out, coffee after rowing practice, the occasional train ticket to visit friends.
-I did my best to calculate these, and they were added to my original $1,700:
+This is when I throw in the variables like clothing, incidentals (that pesky flat tire comes in here), and veterinary costs.
+And some that make life enjoyable, like dinner out, coffee after rowing practice, the occasional train ticket to visit friends. . . .
+I did my best to calculate these, and then added them to my original $1,700 a month:

 - Alcohol expenses (a strong argument to be made to shift this to the survival fund): $200